 New technology.
-There are a wide range of new products that can enhance your fitness routine, if you are motivated by technology.
+There are a wide range of products that can enhance your fitness routine if you are motivated by technology.
 Fitness apps for smart devices have become very popular.
 For example, fitness apps can provide new running/walking routes, track your distance, or show you new exercises.

 A simple heart rate monitor measures your heart rate during exercise and helps you track your progress as your cardiovascular fitness improves.
-Newer devices can track other data — such as calories burned — and also provide training plans and serve as daily training logs.
+A fitness tracker worn on the wrist can track even more data — such as your daily step count and calories burned — and also provide a training plan and serve as a daily training log.

 Exercise video games are also an option for some people.
 The more strenuous video games can also improve your fitness, as long as you do them actively.